 - avoiding going to market twice

-Our website visitors often say, "I wish we'd found you last time I sold a house" and you'll find out why here.
+Our website visitors often say, "I wish we'd found you last time I sold a house."

 REAL ESTATE COMMISSION AND FEES